UTNkar/moore/README.md

 [flake8](http://flake8.pycqa.org/en/latest/) style enforcer.
 Together they can promote clean and good code.

-These tests are run automatically using [Travis CI](https://travis-ci.org/).
+These tests are run automatically using Github Actions.
 If, however, you want to run these tests locally you can run the following commands in the project root directory: